-While this argument explains differences in the rank day variability and the extreme summer substructures in regions of strong

-330 surface temperature gradients, Figs. 5-7 also reveal numerous rather small-scale features, that do not necessarily occur in regions of strong surface temperature gradients.
-We therefore next analyze the extreme summer substructure and its causes in three example regions in more detail.
-Due to the similarity between the ERA-Interim and CESM extreme summer substructures, we restrict this analysis to ERA-Interim data (except where mentioned otherwise).
+While this argument explains differences in the rank day variability and the extreme-summer substructures in regions of strong surface temperature gradients, Figs. 5-7 also reveal numerous rather small-scale features that do not necessarily occur in regions of strong surface temperature gradients.
+We therefore next analyse the extreme-summer substructure and its causes in three example regions in more detail.
+Due to the similarity between the ERA-Interim and CESM extreme-summer substructures, we restrict this analysis to ERA-Interim data (except where mentioned otherwise).

-335 3.5 (Examples of) physical causes of extreme summer substructures
+3.5 (Examples of) physical causes of extreme-summer substructures

-A particularly striking feature of Fig. 5 is the large contribution from the hottest third of the summer days to XA^{ERAI} in India, illustrated exemplarily for the grid point at 81°E/21°N in Fig. 3b.
-The general temperature evolution in JJA (i.e., considering all JJA seasons) at this grid point follows a particular sub-seasonal pattern (Fig. 8a).
-In early June, ERA-Interim T2m values are highly variable and range from 27°C to almost 40°C, with a mean of 35°C on 1 June.
-Throughout June and the first half of 340 July the climatological T2m drops to approximately 26°C and remains at this level until the end of August.
+A particularly striking feature of Fig. 5 is the large contribution from the hottest third of the summer days to XA^{ERAI} in India, illustrated exemplarily for the grid point at 21° N, 81° E, in Fig. 3b.
+The general temperature evolution in JJA (i.e. considering all JJA seasons) at this grid point follows a particular sub-seasonal pattern (Fig. 8a).
+In early June, ERA-Interim T2m values are highly variable and range from 27 to almost 40° C, with a mean of 35° C on 1 June.
+Throughout June and the first half of July the climatological T2m drops to approximately 26° C and remains at this level until the end of August.
 Moreover, during that period, the variability in T2m is much smaller than in early June.
 The extreme summers exhibit comparatively high temperatures primarily in June, while in July and August their T2m evolution does not differ substantially from other JJA seasons (Fig. 8a).
-The drop of T2m in June is associated with the onset of the Indian summer monsoon [Fig. 8b; e.g., Slingo, (1999)].
+The drop of T2m in June is associated with the onset of the Indian summer monsoon (Fig. 8b; e.g. Slingo, 1999).
 During most JJA seasons, precipitation starts to fall already during the first half of June.
-However, the extreme 345 summers each featured very little precipitation for at least the first 20 days of June, which suggests that extreme summers at this grid point occur when there is an unusually late onset of the Indian summer monsoon at this particular location.
-Moreover, the rank day variability pattern at 81°E/21°N is easily understood from Fig. 8: The hottest days of the season mostly occur in June and are associated with dry conditions.
-The onset date of the monsoon determines how many dry (and thus very hot) days occur in a JJA season, i.e., an early onset of the Indian monsoon suppresses a large number of very hot days and a late onset increases this number, which leads to the large temperature variability seen in the warmest 30 days of the JJA season.
+However, the extreme summers each featured very little precipitation for at least the first 20 d of June, which suggests that extreme summers at this grid point occur when there is an unusually late onset of the Indian summer monsoon at this particular location.
+Moreover, the rank day variability pattern at 21° N, 81° E, is easily understood from Fig. 8: the hottest days of the season mostly occur in June and are associated with dry conditions.
+The onset date of the monsoon determines how many dry (and thus very hot) days occur in a JJA season; i.e. an early onset of the Indian monsoon suppresses a large number of very hot days and a late onset increases this number, which leads to the large temperature variability seen in the warmest 30 d of the JJA season.